gustwindjs/gustwind/htmlisp/evolution-plan.md

 ## Migration Plan For This Repo

-After phase 1 stabilizes in HTMLisp itself:
+After the completed runtime changes stabilize in downstream use:

 1. enable `escapeByDefault` only for this repo
 2. add `raw(...)` where content is already trusted rendered HTML